ramblin-dev/django-andablog/README.md

 2. Embedded within an existing site with the app's URL hierarchy starting at a custom location, like '/blog'.
 3. Support for both but with a default configuration providing #1 or #2 (usually #1) working out of the box.

-django-andablog is intended to address #2 while __fully__ supporting Django 1.6 and above.
+django-andablog is intended to address #2 while __fully__ supporting the current Django release and one back.

 ### Features
 ***NOTE: This project just got started so these are all just promises.***